 Since 2009 I have been closely involved with the Ghetto Biennale, an international arts event that takes place in Haiti.
-The biennale is curated by the British artist Leah Gordon and Atis Rezistans, a community of artists living in the Grand Rue area of Port-au-Prince.
+The biennale is curated by the British artist Leah Gordon and André Eugène, the founder of Atis Rezistans, a community of artists from the Grand Rue area of Port-au-Prince.
 I made two videos during the first biennale: Invisible Mirrors (2010), which documents a visit to a bronze boar in downtown Port-au-Prince that had been ritually defaced by UN peace-keeping forces in 2004, and Dirty Material (2010) which documents a visit to Moleya dump at La Plaine, a few miles north of Port-au-Prince.

 In 2015 I created GBIV ZIN, a “gossip wall” installed in the centre of the biennale on which local people could make comments about the event.

 The comments formed the basis for my essay ‘WEIRD Commerce at the Ghetto Biennale (Proverbs from the Gossip Wall)’ which was published in The Happy Hypocrite journal in 2016 and Ghetto Biennale Catalogue in 2017.
 A PDF of the essay can be found here.

 Since 2010, following the major earthquake in Haiti, I have worked on several collaborative projects with Tele Geto, a local group of young men from the community who created a parody news team to report on the first Ghetto Biennale using a repurposed plastic bottle and a stick.

 In February 2010 I supplied members of Tele Geto with a basic camera and microphone, encouraging them to record life in their local area after the earthquake and to post the videos on Youtube.